David Zwirner Sales App

 Artwork Detail Interaction

 Using Origami, I mocked up an interaction for the artwork detail viewer.
+I wanted to highlight that the carousel scroll would pause at each image, giving the viewer the experience of stepping close to an artwork at a gallery.
 This greatly helped the dev team understand the exact interaction design needed for this key page.

 Results